weenachuangkud/FastCast2/docs/api-reference.md

 ### 1.1 Serial Mode (`FastCast.new()`)

 Serial Caster runs all cast simulations on the main thread.
-Simpler to use but less performant than Parallel.
+Simpler.

 ```lua
 local caster = FastCast2.new()